kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

               key: token

 ```
-Once the deployment has been saved, a new pod with the new version of the OKD web console is created and eventually will be replaced by the old one.
+Once the deployment has been saved, a new pod with the configured version of the OKD web console is created and eventually will replace the old one.

 ```sh
 $ kubectl get pods -n kube-system